KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Add a Custom Header
 ------------------------------------------------------------------------------------------------------------------------
-In case of more sheets inside a dashboard there is the requirement to have the same header.
+In case of more sheets inside a dashboard there may be a need to have the same header for all sheets.
-You can create the header and making it available for all sheets just in one shot.
+By enabling the header it can be made available for all sheets just in one shot.
-To create a custom Header click the three dots menu of the bar, select *Custom Header* as shown below.
+To create a *custom header* click the three dots menu of the menu bar and select *Custom Header* as shown below.

 .. figure:: media/image077.png

    Custom Header

-The image used for the header can be selected from the Gallery if available and the *Editor* allows typing custom CSS/HTML if necessary
+The image used for the header can be selected from the Gallery if available and the *Editor* allows typing custom CSS/HTML if necessary.